 This in-brief provides a snapshot of some of the key aspects of employment law in Korea.

-Our Hong Kong office coordinates employment and immigration/global mobility support across the Asia Pacific region (including Korea).
+Our Hong Kong office was recently opened to meet a growing demand from many of our clients for coordinated employment and immigration/global mobility support across the Asia Pacific region (including Korea).